While we probably all realise that parking on double-yellow lines is a no-no, there are plenty of areas where the restrictions are less clear.

 You can park on double yellow lines if they are obscured by snow or fallen leaves – POSSIBLE

-Have you heard a parking myth you’d like us to look into?
-If so, we’d love to hear from you in the comments section below and we’ll investigate on your behalf!
+Do you have an opinion on whether you can park on a single white line?
+Or have you heard of a parking myth you’d like us to look into?
+If so, we’d love to hear from you - ask via Facebook or email firstname.lastname@example.org and we’ll investigate on your behalf!